Xerochrysum bracteatum syn. Bracteantha bracteata, syn. Helichrysum bracteatum monstrosum fl. pl.

 Flowers in shades of bronze, crimson, yellow, rose and white.
 Packet is 1 gram, about 1,200 seeds.

 Stunning scarlet flowers.
 Packet is 1 gram, about 1,200 seeds.

 Bright golden-yellow flowers.
 Packet is 1 gram, about 1,200 seeds.

 Beautiful shades of apricot, peach, and salmon.
 Packet is ½ gram, about 600 seeds.

 Radiant rose flowers.
 Packet is 1 gram, about 1,200 seeds.

 How to Plant Strawflower Seeds

-Sow seeds in cell packs or flats, press into soil but do not cover.
-Needs light to germinate.
+Sow your seeds in cell packs or flats, press into soil but do not cover.
+Seeds need light to germinate.
 Kept at 70-75°F., germination is in 10-20 days.
-You can direct sow into prepared seed beds after all danger of frost.
-Thin to 12 inches apart.
+You can direct sow strawflower seeds into prepared seed beds after all danger of frost.
+Thin your seedlings to 12 inches apart.